 Grease Traps & Interceptors

 Cleaning your drain will help, but when it comes to major clogs, Mike Diamond Services is the best.
 Our Smell Good Plumbers are experts at drain cleaning.
-Check out our $99 drain cleaning special.
-Don’t wait any longer, schedule your appointment online today.
+They can use methods like hydro jetting to remove stubborn clogs that other methods can’t get.
+For fast service, schedule your appointment online today.